 Buying and selling flood cars is a viable way to make money, but it’s not for everyone.
-To maximize your chances at earning a profit in this industry:
+To maximize your chances of earning a profit in this industry:

 - Apply for a dealer’s license.
 This allows you to attend dealer auctions, which offer higher quality cars and lower prices.

 - Know how to spot a fraudulent title.
 Some salvage and flood cars are stolen vehicles.